Pittsburgh Bureau of Fire

 The Pittsburgh Bureau of Fire (PBF) provides fire suppression and prevention for the City of Pittsburgh, as well as BLS response on medical details.
 In all, the bureau is responsible for 55.5 sqmi with a population of 305,841 as of the 2013 Census estimation.
 The Bureau was the first fire department in the United States to unionize and thus has the International Association of Fire Fighters (IAFF) local number of 1.

-The Fire Bureau provides fire/rescue services to the Borough of Wilkinsburg and Ingram Borough through the use of two engine companies.
+The Fire Bureau provides fire and rescue services to the Borough of Wilkinsburg and Ingram Borough.

 History

 The Bureau started out as a volunteer fire department and officially transitioned to a fully paid department on May 23, 1870.
 Over 30 years later in 1903 a group of Pittsburgh firefighters sought to improve working and living conditions of those serving in the department.
 They formed an association known as the City Fireman's Protective Association.
 By September 1903, the first International Association of Fire Fighters union was organized, IAFF Local No. 1.